GitJit-max/learning-linux/chapter/09-multi-user.md

 - ` $ exit↵ ` = Log out of another user's account.

 > [!IMPORTANT]
 > The right to login as another or the root user comes from the rights granted in the ` /etc/sudoers ` file or a configuration file under ` /etc/sudoers.d/ ` directory (see [Section: Editing sudo configuration](#editing-sudo-configuration)).
-When using ` $ sudo `, no specific root password is asked for; Instead every user use their own password.
+When using ` $ sudo `, no specific root password is asked for; instead every user use their own password.

 > [!NOTE]
 > By running the ` $ sudo su↵ ` command once will switch the shell to continuous root access.
 This removes the need to type in ` $ sudo ` repeatedly before commands.
 Only the ` # exit↵ ` command logs you out of root mode.
 This may be convenient, but may also increase the risk of causing accidental damage in certain situations.
->
-> To reduce temptation, sudo comes with a ticketing system.
-Sudo allows a user to run privileged commands for a period of time without the need to repeatedly authenticate.
-When a user invokes sudo and enters their password, they are granted a ticket for 5 minutes.
-Each subsequent sudo command updates the ticket for another 5 minutes.

 <!-- https://sysadminsage.com/linux-list-of-groups/
 ### Change group-identity = $ newgrp